Code-Institute-Submissions/Portfolio-Project-3/README.md

 - The colours chosen for the page were mainly black and white to bring the depth and drama on the imagery, with a touch of Light vibrant green on links and buttons to bring out the contrast to the eye.

-Color Palette

 ### Typhography

 - The font I have chosen for the page is Questrial.
 It was downloaded from Google Fonts.
 It gives the page a modern and classy look.

 - ### Imagery

 - Imagery plays a big role on the page.
-The large, background hero image brigs depth and catch the visitors eye.
+The large, background hero image brings depth and catch the visitors eye.

 ### Wireframing

-I have used [Figma](https://figma.com/) for as a prototyping tool.
-Figma is very intuitive and easy to use.
-The program gives you a great look on how the page will come to look like as well as page connections that demonstrate the way the page should behave.

 - Desktop Home Page - [View](https://www.figma.com/proto/YIKdCz5k5o1l4NaIjVVt1h/Francisco-Sabino-Portfolio?node-id=7%3A191)